enketo/blog/_posts/2014-03-10-progress-bar.md

  - enketo
 ---

-You may have noticed that Enketo now has a progress bar fixed to the top of the screen.
+Enketo now has a subtle progress bar fixed to the top of the screen.

 ![Aggregate Screenshot](../files/2014/03/progress-bar.png "Progress Bar")

 The bar indicates the current position in the form.
-This means when you reach question 30 out of 90, it will show as 30% full.
+This means when you reach question number 30 out of a 100 questions, it will show as 30% full.

 This feature was developed for the [HRP](http://www.who.int/reproductivehealth/topics/mhealth/en/) project under a contract with [WHO](http://who.int).